 Regulation

-The syllabus for the examination for Associateship (AFOM) will be based on the core competencies in the current GMC-approved training curriculum for higher specialist training in Occupational Medicine in the UK.
+The syllabus for the examination for Associateship (AFOM) will be based on the learning outcomes in the current GMC-approved training curriculum for higher specialist training in Occupational Medicine in the UK.

 A8.